Online Harassment & Cyber Stalking: charged with stalking but it continues

 - I continue travelling because I love the lifestyle and the freedom.
 I no longer have to think up excuses about why I forgot to record Coronation Street or explain why………..!

-And on a travel related not, I can fit most of my life into my Osprey Farpoint 55 which I LOVE and fits me so well I don’t feel restricted or confined in an emergency – I can’t recommend this bag highly enough – you can find out for yourself at this link
+(And on a travel related note I can fit most of my life into my Osprey Rucksack which I LOVE and fits me so well I don’t feel restricted or confined in an emergency – I can’t recommend this bag highly enough) – you can find out for yourself at this link

-If you have been affected by online harassment or cyber stalking or any of the issues raised in this article, do drop me an email or comment in the box below.
+If you have been affected by online harassment or any of the issues raised in this article; maybe somebody you know has been charged with stalking and won’t stop, then do drop me an email or comment in the box below.

-And if you are a survivor of domestic abuse and as a consequence you have low self-confidence or low self-esteem, my online course may be able to help with that.
+And if you are a survivor of domestic abuse and as a consequence you have low self-confidence or low self-esteem, I will be able to help you with that.

-The Smash the Pumpkin project is an online course which is especially relevant to anybody who is a survivor of domestic abuse (although not exclusively for survivors of domestic abuse – it is suitable for just about anybody who likes a challenge).
-The course has been revamped following input from my clients and has more opportunities to connect.
+The Smash the Pumpkin Project is a system of support and empowerment which is especially relevant to anybody who is a survivor of domestic abuse (although not exclusively for survivors of domestic abuse – it’s suitable for just about anybody who likes a challenge).
+You can now sign up and trial the first month – a donation will be appreciated if you like and benefit from your experience.

 Click on the box below to get more details about the course or contact me by email at email@example.com if you want further information.